kenperlin/chalktalk/README.md

 To draw something, just drag your mouse.

-To see tool tips, hold down the SPACE key.
+To see the hot keys menu and tool tips, hold down the SPACE key.

-The toggle key to show/hide all the hotkey commands and also to show outlines around sketches is 'x'.

 To try creating your own sketch type, copy any of the files in the sketches/ folder to a new sketches/WHATEVER.js file.